hashicorp/terraform-plugin-codegen-openapi/README.md

 # OpenAPI Provider Spec Generator

-> _[Terraform Provider Code Generation](https://developer.hashicorp.com/terraform/plugin/code-generation) is currently in tech preview._
+> _[Terraform Provider Code Generation](https://developer.hashicorp.com/terraform/plugin/code-generation) is currently in tech preview.
+If you have general questions or feedback about provider code generation, please create a new topic in the [Plugin Development Community Forum](https://discuss.hashicorp.com/c/terraform-providers/tf-plugin-sdk)._

 ## Overview